 - In the bowl of your stand mixer fitted with the paddle attachment, mix together the sugar, flour, cocoa powder, baking soda, baking powder, and salt on low speed until combined.

-- With the mixer still on low, add in the eggs, milk, vegetable oil, and vanilla.
-Turn mixer up to medium and mix for 2 minutes, scraping the sides of the bowl as necessary.
+- With the mixer still on low, add the eggs, milk, vegetable oil, and vanilla.
+Turn the mixer up to medium and mix for 2 minutes, scraping the sides of the bowl as necessary.
 Turn the mixer back down to low and slowly add in the hot water.
-Mix for an additional minutes until combined.
+Mix for an additional minute until combined.

 - Divide the batter between the 2 prepared pans.
 Bake for 30 minutes, or until a toothpick inserted in the center comes out clean.

-- Allow the cake to cool in the pan for 10 minutes and then remove and transfer to a wire rack to cool completely.
+- Allow the cakes to cool in the pan for 10 minutes and then remove and transfer them to a wire rack to cool completely.

 Store airtight for up to 3 days at room temperature